 Due in part to the lack of protection and vehicle size, motorcyclists are at a higher risk of injury than car drivers and passengers.
 Motorcycle accidents can lead to serious injuries and sometimes deaths.
-In fact, on a per mile bases, motorcyclists are nearly 29 times likely to be involved in fatal collision than drivers of passenger vehicles.
-If you or a loved one has suffered a severe motorcycle accident in Montana because of someone else’s negligence, contact the Great Falls motorcycle accidents lawyers at Kovacich Snipes, P.C. for guidance.
+In fact, on a per mile bases, motorcyclists are nearly 29 times likely to be involved in a fatal collision than drivers of passenger vehicles.
+If you or a loved one has suffered a severe motorcycle accident in Montana because of someone else’s negligence, contact the Great Falls motorcycle accidents lawyers at Kovacich Snipes Johnson, P.C. for guidance.

 For the court to award you damages, you need to determine who is liable for the incident.
 There could be a single party responsible or there may be multiple parties.
 As with most other types of personal injury claims, determining liability in a motorcycle accident is based on the concept of negligence.
 You must show that the defendant behaved irresponsibly or negligently and that the behavior caused the accident.

 There are four aspects to proving negligence.
 The first is proving that the defendant had a legal duty of care.
 All motorists, including motorcycle drivers, have a legal duty to drive in a way that keeps themselves and other people on the road reasonably safe.
 It is a duty that each driver assumes any time he or she is on the road.

 The second aspect is proving that the defendant breached his or her duty in some way.
 In a motorcycle accident, the defendant breached his or her duty if he or she was driving irresponsibly or dangerously by violating traffic regulations or failing to notice a motorcycle nearby them.

 The third part of proving negligence is showing that the defendant’s breach of duty caused your injuries.
 You must show that the defendant’s negligent actions led directly to your injuries.